 Center for Business and Policy Research

 The Center for Business and Policy Research was founded in 2004 as the Business Forecasting Center.
-Since Dr. Jeffrey Michael became Director of the Business Forecasting Center in 2008, the Center has expanded its topical scope, staff, and expertise beyond economic forecasting and the Center was renamed in 2015 to better reflect its work.
-Although forecasting is no longer in the Center's name, CBPR continues to publish the California and Metro Business Forecast and it remains a core part of it work.
+Since Dr. Jeffrey Michael became Director of the Business Forecasting Center in 2008, the Center has expanded its topical scope, staff, and expertise beyond economic forecasting, and the Center was renamed in 2015 to better reflect its work.
+Although forecasting is no longer in the Center's name, CBPR continues to publish the California and Metro Business Forecast, and it remains a core part of its work.

 The California economy should maintain solid 2.6% growth in 2017 with the unemployment rate holding steady at 5.4% as job growth decelerates to 1.6% according to the Center's latest forecast.
 Beyond 2017, growth is expected to slow as the initial boost from anticipated tax cuts and deficit spending under President Trump fades and reduced federal healthcare spending, reduced immigration, and international trade, and a rising dollar and interest rates curb growth.
 Please click on the link below to access the latest forecast.

 California's economy should maintain solid growth in 2017, according to the Center for Business and Policy Research, but it will slow in 2018. more

 Provost Maria Pallavicini is pleased to announce the appointment of Dr. David Dauwalder as Interim Dean of the Eberhardt School of Business, effective January 9, 2017.
 Dr. Dauwalder will provide continued leadership for the Eberhardt School of Business when Lewis Gale steps down from his position as Dean at the end of this semester.
 Gale will return to faculty in Fall 2017 after a spring semester sabbatical. more